FuelLabs/sway-rfcs/rfcs/0003-declaration-engine.md

 ### Usage

-When a declaration is _used_ an internal reference is created that references the existence of a possible declaration in the declaration engine, and that is resolved during the resolution step.
+When a declaration is referred to, a reference to the existence of a possible declaration in the declaration engine is generated.
+That is resolved during the resolution step.
 Given:

 ```rust
 fn add(x: u64, y: u64) -> u64 {